Fair Class-Incremental Learning using Sample Weighting: More Experimental Results

-\begin{itemize}[leftmargin=*, topsep=0pt] \item {\bf MNIST}\,\citep{DBLP:journals/pieee/LeCunBBH98}: The MNIST dataset is a standard benchmark for evaluating the performance of machine learning models, especially in image classification tasks.
-The dataset is a collection of grayscale images of handwritten digits ranging from 0 to 9, each measuring 28 pixels in width and 28 pixels in height.
-The dataset consists of 60,000 training images and 10,000 test images.
-We configure a class-incremental learning setup, where a total of 10 classes are evenly distributed across 5 tasks, with 2 classes per task.
-We assume the class itself is the sensitive attribute. \item {\bf Fashion-MNIST (FMNIST)}\,\citep{DBLP:journals/corr/abs-1708-07747}: The Fashion-MNIST dataset is a specialized variant of the original MNIST dataset, designed for the classification of various clothing items into 10 distinct classes.
-The classes include `T-shirt/top', `Trouser', `Pullover', `Dress', `Coat', `Sandal', `Shirt', `Sneaker', `Bag', and `Ankle boot'.
-The dataset consists of grayscale images with dimensions of 28 pixels by 28 pixels including 60,000 training images and 10,000 test images.
-We configure a class-incremental learning setup, where a total of 10 classes are evenly distributed across 5 tasks, with 2 classes per task.
-We assume the class itself is the sensitive attribute. \item {\bf Biased MNIST}\,\citep{DBLP:conf/icml/BahngCYCO20}: The Biased MNIST dataset is a modified version of the MNIST dataset that introduces bias by incorporating background colors highly correlated with the digits.
-We select 10 distinct background colors and assign one to each digit from 0 to 9.
-For the training images, each digit is assigned the selected background color with a probability of 0.95, or one of the other colors at random with a probability of 0.05.
-For the test images, the background color of each digit is assigned from the selected color or other random colors with equal probability of 0.5.
-The dataset consists of 60,000 training images and 10,000 test images.
-We configure a class-incremental learning setup, where a total of 10 classes are evenly distributed across 5 tasks, with 2 classes per task.
-We set the background color as the sensitive attribute and consider two sensitive groups: the origin color and other random colors for each digit. \item {\bf Drug Consumption (DRUG)}\,\citep{fehrman2017factor}: The Drug Consumption dataset contains information about the usage of various drugs by individuals and correlates it with different demographic and personality traits.
+\paragraph{Drug Consumption (DRUG)\,\citep{fehrman2017factor}} The Drug Consumption dataset contains information about the usage of various drugs by individuals and correlates it with different demographic and personality traits.
 The dataset includes records for 1,885 respondents, each with 12 attributes including NEO-FFI-R, BIS-11, ImpSS, level of education, age, gender, country of residence, and ethnicity.
 We split the dataset into the ratio of 70/30 for training and testing.
 All input attributes are originally categorical, but we quantify them as real values for training.
 Participants were questioned about their use of 18 drugs, and our task is to predict cannabis usage.
 The label variable contains six classes: `Never Used', `Used over a Decade Ago', `Used in Last Decade', `Used in Last Year', `Used in Last Month', and `Used in Last Day'.
 We configure a class-incremental learning setup, where a total of 6 classes are distributed across 3 tasks, with 2 classes per task.
-We set gender as the sensitive attribute and consider two sensitive groups: male and female. \item {\bf BiasBios}\,\citep{DBLP:conf/fat/De-ArteagaRWCBC19}: The BiasBios dataset is a benchmark designed to explore and evaluate bias in natural language processing models, particularly in the context of profession classification from bios.
-The dataset consists of short textual biographies collected from online sources, labeled with one of the 28 profession classes, such as `professor', `nurse', or `software engineer'.
-The dataset includes gender annotations, which makes it suitable for studying biases related to gender.
-The dataset contains approximately 350k biographies where 253k are for training and 97k for testing.
-We configure a class-incremental learning setup using the 25 most-frequent professions, where a total of 25 classes are distributed across 5 tasks, with 5 classes per task.
-As the number of samples for each class varies significantly, we arrange the classes in descending order based on their size\,\citep{DBLP:conf/aaai/ChowdhuryC23}.
-We set gender as the sensitive attribute and consider two sensitive groups: male and female. \end{itemize}
+We set gender as the sensitive attribute and consider two sensitive groups: male and female.